Last Updated on

 Use an Online Mortgage Calculator

 An online mortgage calculator is a good place to start to determine how much you can afford to spend on a home.
 You can use a number of variables, including your income, down payment, property taxes, and debt payments to help you work out a budget.
-Rate Hub’s affordability calculator is a good resource to figure out how much you can afford.
+Our simple mortgage calculator is a good resource to figure out how much you can afford.

 For existing homeowners, there are refinancing calculators available online at most banks to help you determine how much equity you can access from your home with a refinanced mortgage.
 Tangerine has a useful online mortgage calculator that includes refinancing as an option.